 This is a very serious issue in New Zealand, says Carol Beaumont, and we shouldn’t need another horrific event such as the Roast Busters scandal to raise awareness and get the government to take action.

 What I hear from people who are working at the coal face is that resources being stretched to breaking point and at the same time this government is not releasing data on domestic violence, she said.
+The attorneys for domestic violence cases make sure the victims get justice.

 This is very concerning and points to a rise in violence which just happens to coincide with the government refusing to release statistics.
+In case of need, you can contact criminal defense lawyers Parsippany-Troy Hills for help and assistance.

 Problems getting data and statistics